jjgecon/EconJM_auto_doc_gen/output_docs/penn_state_1/cover_letter/Gonzalez_CL.typ

   ),
 )

-I am applying for the POSITION position in the INSTITUTION.
+I am applying for the Assistant Professor position in the Department of Economics at Penn State University.
 Currently, I am a PhD candidate in Economics at Southern Methodist University, specializing in Applied Microeconomics with an emphasis on Culture and Gender Economics, and I expect to complete my degree by May 2026.

 My research explores how entertainment media both reflects and shapes economic behavior.